Mehak-Mehta/git/README.md

 <div>Hey!
 I am Mehak Mehta</div>

-  "I created sins filled with the past in order to remain as myself"."Even my memories were created with an external knife" - Angelo Lagusa (91 days)
+  "I created sins filled with the past in order to remain as myself" - Angelo Lagusa (91 days)

 <div> About me: